 Class B devices extend Class A by adding scheduled receive windows for downlink traffic from the server.
 Using time-synchronized beacons transmitted by the gateway, the devices periodically open receive windows.
 As a result, Class B schedules separate upload windows.

 Class C devices extend Class A by keeping the receive windows open unless they are transmitting.
 This allows for low latency communication but is many times more energy consuming than Class A devices, thereby trading in battery lifetime for lower downlink communication latency.

+LoRa is already applied on a large scale, e.g. by the “The Things Network”, where everybody can contribute his private LoRaWAN station.

 4.5 SigFox

-SigFox is a proprietary technology for long range IoT applications.
-It is an ultra-narrowband technology.
-It uses different radio for uplink and downlink.
-The standard radio transmission method called binary phase shift keying (BPSK) is used for uplink and Gaussian Frequency Shift Keying (GFSK) is used for downlink.
-It takes very narrow chunks of spectrum and changes the phase of the carrier radio wave to encode the data.
+SigFox is a proprietary LPWAN technology for long range IoT applications.
+It is based on a very low rate binary phase shift keying modulation (BPSK) for the uplink and Gaussian Frequency Shift Keying (GFSK) for the downlink.
 The bandwidth of uplink channel is region dependent, e.g., 600 Hz in the United States and 100Hz in Europe.
 The downlink channel is 1.5 kHz.
-This allows the receiver to only listen in a tiny slice of spectrum that mitigates the effect of noise.
-This results in great sensitivity, which allows for long-range communication up to 50 km in rural areas and up to 10 km in urban areas, provided there is no interference.
-The uplink data rate is 600 bps in the United States and 100 bps in Europe.
-The downlink data rate is 600 bps worldwide.
+The very low signal bandwidth – accompanied by a very low payload bit-rate – enables long-range communication.
+The communication range is comparable to 802.15.4w and LoRa.
 The SigFox network is typically in star topology.
+The payload per uplink transmission is fixed to 12 bytes.

 The frequency band allocation for SigFox is region dependent, e.g., 915 MHz in the United States, 868 MHz in Europe and 433 MHz in Asia.
-The maximum transmission power is also region dependent, e.g., 158 mW uplink in United States and 25 mW uplink power in Europe, 500 mW downlink power in Europe and 1000 mW downlink power in United States.
+Similarly to the other LPWAN systems, the maximum transmission power is also region dependent and follows the same restrictions.
 Europe also requires 1% uplink duty cycle and 10% downlink duty cycle.

-In contrast to the inexpensive radio of the end devices, the base stations use a sophisticated software-defined radio platform to simultaneously monitor the full frequency spectrum and look for SigFox signals, e.g., full 192 kHz spectrum in Europe.
-The random access, i.e, ALOHA, is a key feature to achieve a high quality of service.
+Consequently, SigFox is mainly focusing on the uplink traffic.
+A base station may cover thousands of transmitter nodes.
+However, it also has to follow the 10% duty cycle restriction in Europe.
+Hence, it can receive thousands of uplink messages per hour, but it can only transmit few downlink messages.
+Generally, all base stations are controlled by SigFox.

+SigFox uses a pure random access scheme.
 The transmission is unsynchronized between the base station and the device.
-To guarantee 99.9% reliability, the device emits a message on a random frequency and then sends 2 replicas on different frequencies and time, which is called “time and frequency diversity”, to ensure it will correctly be received by at least one of the base stations in range.
+To guarantee a high reliability, the device emits a message on a random frequency and then sends 2 replicas on different frequencies and time, which is called “time and frequency diversity”, to ensure it will correctly be received by at least one of the base stations in range.

 The SigFox technology is suitable for very specific, very low data rate uplink IoT applications.
 Due to its popularity, it must be taken into account as a potentially harmful interferer for the other low power technologies.